AshutoshKumar0206/Voice-Cart/README.md

-# Walmart-Sparkathon
+# Voice Cart

 ![Build](https://img.shields.io/badge/build-setup-important?style=flat-square)
 ![License](https://img.shields.io/badge/license-MIT-blue?style=flat-square)

-A minimal e-commerce prototype built for a Sparkathon challenge.
+Voice Cart is an intelligent, voice-driven shopping system designed to make online purchasing faster, more natural, and more accessible.
 It consists of a Next.js frontend and an Express.js backend with MongoDB, Redis caching, and background workers for email tasks and queues.
 The project demonstrates a full-stack shopping flow: product browsing, cart management, user authentication (OTP), voice commands, and order placement.

 **Quick links:**
 - **Backend:** `./Backend`